igrep/wasmer_android_jnicall_repro/README.md

 ```

-Running on Huawei P30 actual phone produces the following where last 3 lines show a failure of a JNI call:
+Running on Huawei P30 actual phone produces the following where last 3 lines show a failure of the JNI call:
 ```

 04/14 17:16:44: Launching 'app' on HUAWEI ELE-L29.